bdgroves/desert-ecostats/README.md

 🗺️ Generates a simple map of California counties **with county labels** using the `maps` package.

 📤 Outputs: - `california_counties_map.pdf`
+### `desert_constrained_ordination_app.R`

+🖥️ Interactive Shiny app to perform constrained ordination (RDA or CCA) on simulated desert data.
+Choose the method, run the analysis, and view the ordination plot plus printed summary.

 ------------------------------------------------------------------------